craig-dillabaugh/D-templates-tutorial/D-templates-tutorial.md

 ### Library Typedef

 As we've seen in the previous section, `alias this`{.d} gives the perfect subtype, able to mimic its parent type in all circumstances.
-But what if another derived types is needed?
-D used to have a `typedef`{.d} keyword to defines a new type (as opposed to `alias`{.d} redefinition which just define a new symbol/name for a type), but it was dropped from the language in 2011.
+But what if another derived type is needed?
+D used to have a `typedef`{.d} keyword to define a new type (as opposed to `alias`{.d} redefinition which just defined a new symbol/name for a type), but it was dropped from the language in 2011.
 However, the need to define new types in relation with pre-existing types is still there.
 Templates can help in defining a library-level solution, which is described here.

 Mainly, when a new type is defined in relation with another, already existing, target type, there can be four different relationships shown in the following figure: